The economic powerhouse of Europe and, indeed, the world, Germany and its people have been through a lot – historically speaking.

 However, this is more of an exception than a rule, so don’t count on it when it comes to building your global passport portfolio if you’re an aspiring or an existing Nomad Capitalist.

-To sum it up, if you voluntarily apply for and accept some other nationality – for example, by way of citizenship by investment – you will lose your German nationality automatically.
+To sum it up, if you voluntarily apply for and accept some other nationality – for example, by way of citizenship by investment – you will lose German citizenship automatically.

 Is German Citizenship by Descent Worth Your While?

 Whenever a ‘free’ citizenship is on the table, we will generally advise our clients to take it.
 However, that’s not before we weigh up the impact that this additional citizenship would have on their lifestyle and wealth management choices.

 Luckily, Germany is a pretty great country to have ancestry in and from which to obtain citizenship by descent.
 Although the process can take a few years, it’s pretty inclusive and straightforward too.

 A German passport will be worth your while if you’ve always dreamt of having European citizenship but have never had the means of getting one by investment.

 For example, if you do business in Europe and would love to spend more than the 90 days you’re currently allowed to spend in the Schengen zone at a time, then a German passport would be extremely beneficial to you.